|

 History and Development

 Compositions have been refined and today’s cast stone is far better made, with better ingredients than ever before.
-The material provides an ever closer match to natural stone and a wider range of design possibilities.
+The material provides an ever closer match to quarried stone and a wider range of design possibilities.